Zokalyx/wtbgc/README.md

     - WARNING: Currently has no effect
     - Default: `random`

+# [Optional] PATH setup

+If you want to be able to change the background image on the fly while inside the Windows Terminal, it's recommended that you add the executable to your PATH environment variable.
+This will allow you to type `wtgbc` in the terminal to update the image.

+- Copy the directory of the executable (example: `C:\tools\wtgbc\\`)
+- Press the Windows key
+- Search for "Environment"
+- Select Modify environment variables
+- Click on Environment Variables
+- Find the PATH entry and click on it
+- Click Edit
+- Click New
+- Paste the directory
+- Click OK until you have closed every window
+- Restart your Windows Terminal

-# TODO
+# Issues

+- Change executable name to something more comfortable
+- Add absolute path support for backgrounds and backups
+- Add optional support for backups
 - Improve error handling
 - Divide code into functions
-- Add "cycle" mode
+- Implement cycle mode
-- Prevent image from appearing twice in a row
+- Prevent images from appearing twice in a row
-- Set timestamp on backup files
+- Set timestamps on backup files
+- Create tutorial video/gif for setup
+- Create actual issues :p